WillTheFarmer/apache-logs-to-mysql/.github/README.md

 USERAGENT_PROCESS=1
 ```
 ### 5. Run Application
-If MySQL steps completed successfully, renamed file `settings.env` to `.env`, updated variables for MySQL server connection and log folders and successfully installed Python modules it is time to run application.
+If MySQL steps completed successfully, successfully installed Python modules, renamed file `settings.env` to `.env`, and updated MySQL server connection and log folder variables it is time to run application.

 If you have log files in the folders already run the apacheLogs2MySQL.py directly.
 It will process all the logs in all the folders.
 If you have empty folders and want to drop files into folders run the watch4logs.py.
-Once you get all logs processed & get a better understanding of application use PM2 to run application 24/7 waiting to process files on arrival.

 Run import process directly:
 ```